The Castle Clock

 A drawing of the falcon mechanism, Topkapi manuscript, 1206

 The book contains almost 50 pages explaining the various mechanisms with detailed construction instructions.
-Readers who are interested in the details can learn them here and see the simulation here
+Readers who are interested in the details can learn them here and see the simulation here.

 What did I learn about Al-Jazari?

 We have no information about al-Jazari except what is in the text itself.
 We can “pick” the book to learn about al-Jazari and his world.
 Consider the adjustable flow regulator intended to ensure that the clock movement fits the changing length of the day.
-This controller is a small engineering marvel itself, but I am interested in it because of the triple encounter it offers with al-Jazari and his world:
+This controller is a small engineering marvel by itself, but I am interested in it because of the triple encounter it offers with al-Jazari and his world:

 “I have studied the books of the earlier [scholars] and the works of the later [craftsmen] –masters of ingenious devices with movements like pneumatic [movements], and water machines … I considered the treatment of this craft for a period of time and I progressed, by practicing it, from the stage of book learning to that of witnessing, and I have taken the view on this matter of some of the ancients and those more recent [scholars]. “